IMFinallyHere/Movie_Series_download_CLI/README.md

 There are 2 website as of today one for Kdramas/Cdramas and all and one for hollywood and bollywood movies...<br>
 For dramacool.py u have to fill the captcha if there is one...as for movieflix.py u dont have to do anything.<br>
 For best experience run code using termial or cmd.<br>
-If you are using mac replace this 'os.system('cls')' with 'os.system('clear')'.
+If you are using mac replace this 'os.system('cls')' with 'os.system('clear')'. <br>
+When we dramacool.py browser may open a captcha code just solve the captcha and verify, then just go to where u r running ur program just hit enter...😉.